2 Become 1: Chart performance

-"2 Become 1" was originally going to be released in the UK on 9 December 1996, but the release date was delayed to let Dunblane's "Knockin' on Heaven's Door"—a tribute to the children killed at the Dunblane Primary School in Scotland—to stay at the top of the UK Singles Chart.
+"2 Become 1" was originally going to be released in the UK on 9 December 1996, but the release date was delayed to let Dunblane's "Knockin' on Heaven's Door"—a tribute to the children killed at the Dunblane Primary School in Scotland—stay at the top of the UK Singles Chart.
 The single was released the next week, debuting at the top, becoming the group's third chart-topper and their first Christmas number-one single in the UK.
 It sold 209,000 copies in the first three days of release and 462,000 in the first week, becoming the fifth best-selling single of the year.
 "2 Become 1" sold 1.14 million copies in total, giving the Spice Girls their second and final million-selling single in the UK.
 Despite being released during the final two weeks of 1996, "2 Become 1" was the 5th best seller of the year and that year's fastest selling single of the year.

 In Ireland, "2 Become 1" was the group's second number-one single, and their first to debut at the top of the Irish Singles Chart.
 It stayed at the top position for six weeks, and became their first Christmas number-one single in the country.
 "2 Become 1" peaked at No. 3 on the Eurochart Hot 100, and performed similarly across the rest of Europe, topping the singles chart in Spain, peaking inside the top ten in Austria, Denmark, Finland, France, Italy, the Netherlands, Norway, Sweden and Switzerland, and inside the top fifteen in Belgium and Germany.
 It was also commercially successful in Australia and New Zealand, peaking inside the top three on both countries.

-In July 1997, "2 Become 1" debuted on the Canadian RPM singles chart at No. 87, peaked at No. 3 on its fifth week, and ended at No. 25 on the year-end chart.
-On the Adult Contemporary chart it peaked at No. 4, and ended at No. 27 on the year-end chart.
+In July 1997, "2 Become 1" debuted on the Canadian RPM 100 Hit Tracks chart at No. 87, peaked at No. 3 on its fifth week, and ended at No. 25 on the year-end chart.
+On the Adult Contemporary chart, it peaked at No. 4, and ended at No. 27 on the year-end chart.
 In the United States, the song debuted on 16 August 1997 at No. 6, reaching a peak of No. 4 in its fourth week, becoming the group's third consecutive top five in the country.
-The song peaked at No. 6 on the Hot 100 Airplay chart and at No. 8 on the Hot 100 Singles Sales chart, selling 700,000 copies as of December 1997.
-It peaked at four on the Mainstream Top 40, and had crossover success, peaking at four on the Rhythmic Top 40 and at eight on the Adult Contemporary chart.
+The song has sold 700,000 copies in the US as of December 1997.
+It peaked at four on the Top 40/Mainstream chart and had crossover success, peaking at four on the Rhythmic Top 40 and at number eight on the Adult Contemporary chart.